Pack your bags, we’re going to Exeter

 If you fancy a guided tour and a hit of quirky history, then consider exploring Exeter’s underground passages.
 Built to house the pipes that brought clean drinking water to the city via natural springs, you’ll wander along dark, narrow, murky vaulted passages that were constructed to carry out repairs back in the day, learning tales from long ago as you creep along.
 There’s something kind of fun about being underneath the city; kids will love it, but maybe not for the claustrophobic!

 Let’s start pre-11am, with the black stuff, shall we?
 Exeter has a thriving cafe scene and a notably impressive coffee culture.
-One of the the city’s newest spots is South St Standard, a industrial-looking bar and kitchen located on South Street, backing on to Cathedral Yard.
-It’s a cafe that wouldn’t look out of place in Berlin, with some funky artwork and the coffee is amazing (those cups = cool).
-Meanwhile, down on a little Crescent next to Exeter Central Station is the legendary Exploding Bakery.
+One of Muddy’s favourite spots is Chandos Deli, a friendly glass-sided cafe on Roman Walk in Princesshay, serving up the best homemade sourdough toasties and pastel del nata in the city.
+Meanwhile, down on a little Crescent next to Exeter Central Station is the legendary Exploding Bakery (above).
 You must not miss out on a visit to this super-popular spot, for a tray bake and a cuppa.
 Is it Exeter’s coolest cafe?
 Probably.

-Yes, Exeter’s city centre is dominated by Princesshay and a high street full of chains, but there are some cracking indie boutiques tucked away, if you know where to look.
-Our enduring favourite is Lorna Ruby, a fashion and lifestyle concept store on Catherine Street, handily next door to Lloyds Kitchen (another fab, buzzy lunch spot for pondering that top you just fell in love with).
+Exeter has some cracking indie boutiques tucked away in its centre too, if you know where to look.
+Our enduring favourite is Lorna Ruby, a fashion and lifestyle concept store on Catherine Street, handily next door to Lloyds Kitchen (that buzzy lunch spot we mentioned above).
 Here, you’ll find a beautifully curated collection of soft knits, cool kicks, jewellery, gifts and homewares.
-And, happily, *super-flashy-newsflash*, the city has just gained the latest store from Busby & Fox, on Cathedral Yard.
+And, happily, we also have Busby & Fox, on Cathedral Yard.
 You’ll spot owner and florist Emma’s beautiful trademark blooms just outside and they WILL tempt you in.

-But if you want something more adventurous and energetic, then seek out Saddles & Paddles down on Exeter’s Quayside.
-Here, within the arches next to the canal, you can hire bikes, canoes and kayaks, depending on how you want to see the city and beyond.
+Then feeling buoyed by the caffeine hit, I’d seek out Saddles & Paddles down on Exeter’s Quayside.
+The Quay has come on leaps and bounds in recent years and is now a hive of activity, where you you can hire bikes, canoes and kayaks, depending on how you want to see the city and beyond.
 Whether you want to cycle the paths around the Exe Estuary, or kayak your way to the pub, the whole family can jump aboard and safely explore (they’ve been in business for 25 years, so if anyone knows how to get around, it’s them!)

-Then we come to Fore Street, where you’ll find two brilliant sustainable stores – one for women and one for male-types a few doors down.
-Sancho’s is doing great things for ethical fashion in the city.
+Then we come to Fore Street, where you’ll find the brilliant sustainable store Sancho’s doing great things for ethical fashion in the city.
 Here, you’ll find beautiful collections of affordable, organic, certified fair-trade clothing, accessories and gifts.
 Big thumbs up and totally worth a look around.

 And finally, if you’re looking to sniff out those true indie’s, doing things in their own authentic way, then we’ve a few suggestions for you to add to your itinerary.
-First up, you want coffee and cacti?
+First up, you want cacti?
 No problemo.
-Hutch – possibly Exeter’s most Instagrammable space – is a pop-up terrarium and houseplant shop just up the road from John Lewis.
+Hutch – possibly Exeter’s most Instagrammable space – is a cool terrarium and houseplant shop just up the road from John Lewis.
 Yep, this very funky space is bringing back the retro hanging plants vibe and you can literally feel the oxygen bubbling around you.
-With a coffee machine behind the counter and a little space to just sit and be, this one should be visited before it disappears (rumoured to be in June, but who knows!).
+It started life as a pop-up in 2018 and it’s still here!

 ON THE MOVE?